mottajacopo/MottaBonora-CarlaSim/README.md

 - extract Carla release and Scenario runner (release or cloned repo)
-- update system environment variables: add a variable named PYTHONPATH with the following paths changing the path according to the arrangement of your folders and the version of carla:
+- update system environment variables: add a variable named PYTHONPATH with the following paths changing the path according to the arrangement of your folders and the version of carla you want to use:

      ![PYTHONPATH](https://github.com/mottajacopo/MottaBonora-CarlaSim/blob/main/PYTHONPATH.PNG)